 “Even among special education teachers and staff,” says Tsetsos, “there’s a lack of understanding about how best to prepare individuals on the spectrum for post–high school life.”

 As a member of the advisory board of the ROAD Ahead Study: Responsibilities of Adulthood, Tsetsos champions other young people with autism* who are on track to graduate high school.
-The four-year study, led by Sargent occupational therapy professors Gael Orsmond and Wendy Coster, investigates how educators and related service providers work with high school seniors to prepare them for adult life.
+The four-year study, led by Boston University College of Health & Rehabilitation Sciences: Sargent College occupational therapy professors Gael Orsmond and Wendy Coster, investigates how educators and related service providers work with high school seniors with autism to prepare them for adult life.
 The goals are to improve our understanding of common interventions, identify the predictors and markers of adult success, and develop strategies that schools could adopt—and adapt.